stoplightio/docs/articles/prism/validation.md

 If you aren't familiar with JSON Schema, we highly recommend you head [here](https://spacetelescope.github.io/understanding-json-schema/) first.

-If you are coming from Stoplight Classic (v2), you will notice that there is a little bit more setup involved, but not only a couple steps.
+If you are coming from Stoplight Classic (v2), you will notice that there is a little bit more setup involved, but  only a couple steps.

 ## Hosted Contract Server Steps